Lotus Elan: Series (model) differences

 The table below provides a simplified summary of Elan updates and changes associated with each Series.
-It is notable that the fundamentals of the car changed very little during its eleven years of production.
+The fundamentals of the car changed very little during its eleven years of production.

-Each Series provided a general refresh of the car, incorporating new, modern features (e.g. electric windows, larger tires, power washers & windows, hazard & reversing lamps) and updated cosmetics (e.g. improved sound proofing and carpeting, improved DHC hood (roof) design, Sprint color scheme).
+Each Series provided a general refresh of the car, with new features (e.g. electric windows, larger tyres, power washers and windows, hazard and reversing lamps) and updated cosmetics (e.g. improved sound proofing and carpeting, improved DHC hood (roof) design, Sprint colour scheme).

 However, as a low volume manufacturer, Lotus' processes were flexible enough to change the components used during construction at will.
 As a result, significant variations could exist between cars of the same Series.

-Ongoing changes were frequently necessary for a variety of reasons: component availability from suppliers; price changes; the need to meet regulatory requirements (especially for Federal vehicles); model year enhancements; and the phase-in & phase-out of stock during the transition to the next Series.
+Ongoing changes were frequently necessary for a variety of reasons: component availability from suppliers, price changes, the need to meet regulatory requirements (especially for Federal vehicles), model year enhancements and the phase-in and phase-out of stock during the transition to the next Series.

 Lotus promoted the potential variation between vehicles by stating in its documentation: Lotus policy is one of continuous product improvement and the right is reserved to alter specifications at any time without prior notice.

 Price

 The price of the Elan changed during its production lifetime.
-At announcement, in October 1962, the fully built cost was £1,499, although between 1963–1966 the factory price was generally 5-10% lower.
+At announcement, in October 1962, the fully built cost was £1,499, although between 1963 and 1966 the factory price was generally 5-10% lower.
 By the end of production, in April 1973, the fully built cost had increased to £2,436.

 However, throughout its production the Elan was also available in the UK in "kit" form.
 This was provided for tax avoidance reasons and required the customer to complete the final assembly of the vehicle.
 The tax savings were considerable, the prices above being reduced to £1,095 and £2,044 respectively.

 Kit versions of the Elan were as complete as possible while adhering to tax regulations.
 The entire chassis, body, electrical systems, final drive/suspension and all trim were delivered fully assembled to the customer.
 Final construction involved installation of: